-Reverting the current revision of a form to a previous revision list of revisions for the workflow, select the radio button of the revision whose data that you want to make current and select one of the following actions.
+You can revert the current workflow revision to a previous revision.
+In the list of revisions for the workflow, select the radio button of the revision whose data that you want to make current and select one of the following actions.